Railway air brake: Working pressures

 The locomotive's air compressor typically charges the main reservoir with air at 125–140 psi.
 The train brakes are released by admitting reduced and regulated main reservoir air pressure to the brake pipe through the engineer's automatic brake valve.
 In America, a fully charged brake pipe typically operates at 90 psi for freight trains and 110 psi for passenger trains.
 The brakes are applied when the engineer moves the automatic brake handle to a "service" position, which causes a reduction in brake pipe pressure.

-During normal service, the pressure in the brake pipe is never reduced to zero and in fact, the smallest reduction that will cause a satisfactory brake response is used to conserve brake pipe pressure.
+During normal service, the pressure in the brake pipe is never reduced to zero, and in fact, the smallest reduction that will cause a satisfactory brake response is used to conserve brake pipe pressure.
 A sudden and substantial pressure reduction caused by a loss of brake pipe integrity (e.g., a blown hose), the train breaking in two and uncoupling air hoses, or the engineer moving the automatic brake valve to the emergency position, will cause an emergency brake application.
-On the other hand, a slow leak that gradually reduces brake pipe pressure to zero, something that might happen if the air compressor is inoperative and therefore not maintaining main reservoir pressure, will not cause an emergency brake application.
+On the other hand, a slow leak that gradually reduces brake pipe pressure to zero, something that might happen if the air compressor is inoperative and therefore not maintaining main reservoir pressure (as occurred during the Lac-Mégantic rail disaster), will not cause an emergency brake application.